matrix-org/matrix-spec-proposals/proposals/3015-room-personal-name.md

 Examples of problem:

 1. Very often other people want to rename DM rooms with me and can do this, because we both are admins.
-So he set the alternative name of that DM room (eg `Korepov Alexey` instead of `Alexey Murz Korepov`) - this works well on his side.
+So they set the alternative name of that DM room (eg `Korepov Alexey` instead of `Alexey Murz Korepov`) - this works well on his side.
 But, as result on my side, I see that room in my rooms list with my name, instead of remote user name.